btcpayserver/woocommerce-greenfield-plugin/readme.txt

 6. On BTCPay Server you have extensive reporting and accounting features.

 == Upgrade Notice ==
-= 2.4.0 =
+= 2.5.0 =
-* New feature: Add basic support for [WooCommerce cart and checkout blocks](https://woo.com/document/cart-checkout-blocks-status/).
+* New feature: Added support for modal checkout with [WooCommerce checkout blocks](https://woo.com/document/cart-checkout-blocks-status/).

 == Changelog ==
+= 2.5.0 :: 2024-01-31 =
+* Fix: Formatting in readme.txt
+* Add support for modal overlay for checkout blocks.

 = 2.4.1 :: 2024-01-22 =
 * Fix: Ensure order status is not cancelled if paid by other payment gateway.